CodeTheCity/CTC16-Air-Champs/notebooks/readme.md

 - Daily Average (Over 24 hours)
 - Daily Maximum (In the last 24 hours)

-We acheived this for the live sensor data
+We acheived this for the live sensor data (get_mean)

 NEXT STEP (working) convert this python script to direct to the Google Cloud Data store (as developed by Data Gathering team).